 As part of seeking support for yourself, it’s important to have deliberate self-care practices in place.
 Prioritizing self-care and your health are important if you struggle to understand and support your sister’s condition.

 - Getting enough rest and staying hydrated

-Many family members also take on stress as someone close to them is going through a health challenge.
-This is why it’s important to implement stress-management practices such as:
+Many family members also stress as someone close to them faces a health challenge.
+This is why it is important to implement stress-management practices such as:

 - Meditation and mindfulness